 The expressions for $z_\mathrm{rel}$ and $z_\mathrm{grav}$ are the ones in Eqs.~\eqref{eq:relrs} and~\eqref{eq:grars} respectively, while $D_L(z_\mathrm{c},\Omega)$ denotes the luminosity distance associated with redshift $z_\mathrm{c}$ under the assumption of a set of cosmological parameters $\Omega$.
 Here we make use of the values reported in \citet{aghanim:2021}.

 The common origin hypothesis for both the GW and EM transients fixes the cosmological redshift:

-The prior for the distance from the SMBH $p(r|\mathcal{H}_A)$ is based on the migration traps models in \citet{bellovary:2016} as well as a linear dependence on radial distance to account for the overall axial symmetry of the system.
-Migration trap locations at 24.5 and 331 Schwarzschild radii are approximated as Laplacian resonances centered at the migration trap locations with a full width at half maximum of 4.8 $R_s$.
+The prior for the distance from the SMBH $p(r|\mathcal{H}_A)$ is based on {the prediction of migration traps \cite{bellovary:2016} in accretion disk models by Sirko and Goodman \citet{sirko:2003}.
+We adopt the model with a constant, high accretion rate (Eddington ratio of $0.5$)}, as well as a linear dependence on radial distance to account for the overall axial symmetry of the system.
+Migration trap locations at 24.5 and 331 Schwarzschild radii\footnote{{The precise location of migration traps will vary depending on the disk model \citep{derdzinski:2023}, but we find this does not strongly affect our results.}} are approximated as Laplacian resonances centered at the migration trap locations with a full width at half maximum of 4.8 $R_s$.
 Concerning the viewing angle $\theta$, we assume $p(\theta|\mathcal{H}_A)$ to be uniform in $\cos(\theta)$.

 The primary mass distribution prior $p(M_1|\mathcal{H}_A)$ follows the mass distribution presented in \citet{vaccaro:2023} for BBHs formed in AGN disks (see Fig.~\ref{fig:AGN_mas_distr}).
 It displays two peaks at roughly $10\ \msun$ and $20\ \msun$, populated by stellar-origin BHs, and a high-mass tail extending up to $10^4\ \msun$ populated by dynamically-formed BHs.
 The posterior distribution for the primary mass of GW190521 in GWTC-2.1 has support only below roughly $160\ \msun$, hence we limit our range of interest to the interval $\left[0,300\right]\ \msun$.